HEADLINE SPONSOR

 Susan Popoola

-Susan runs Mosaic Fusions Ltd, a Leadership organisation through which she works with purpose-driven leaders to navigate complexity and create impact, fulfilment, harmony and legacy for the benefit of self, the workplace and wider society.
+Susan runs Mosaic Fusions Ltd, a Leadership organisation through which she works with purpose driven leaders to navigate complexity and create impact, fulfilment, harmony and legacy for the benefit of self, the workplace and wider society.
 She has extensive cross-sector and international experience working with organisations and delegates from Europe, Africa, the Middle East, China and the US.
 She is also a Royal Society of Arts fellow, Good Work Guild member, and former Fellow of Windsor Castle’s Society of Leaders.
 She was also declared a Black Female Pioneer of Milton Keynes in 2023.

 Having previously served on a school board for 10 years and as a youth worker, Susan runs Mosaic Wise, a CIC supporting young people who have been in care.